tanmo2018/Error-Detection-CN/README.md

 # Error-Detection-CN
 It is an error detection module.
-There are 4 methods(VRC, LRC, Checksum, CRC) to detect the error in a frame of bits .
+There are 4 methods(VRC, LRC, Checksum, CRC) to detect the error in a bit frame.